Help our staff to feel safe, respected and valued

-As a 999 call handler, you are trained to try and keep people calm when they are panicking; to understand that a caller may become verbally aggressive when scared.
+As a 999 call handler, you are trained to try and keep people calm when they are panicking and to understand that a caller may become verbally aggressive when scared.
 However, the level of abuse that health advisor Kerry Cowell and her colleagues regularly receive is unacceptable.

-She said: “Unfortunately being verbally abused is now normality as a call handler.
+She said: “Unfortunately, being verbally abused is now the normality as a call handler.
 I have been sworn at, screamed at, threatened and have also been told by one lovely gentleman that he would be waiting for me after work.

 “There is absolutely no need, especially when all we are doing is trying to help.
 As awful as it sounds, the pandemic came as a little light relief as callers were kind, considerate and thankful for our help.
-Unfortunately, now lockdown is easing, its plain to see that it's going back to ‘normal’ and that is not ok.”
+Unfortunately, now it's going back to ‘normal’ and that is not ok.”